Jill Odle, MS CCC-SLP, IBCLC- Owner

 - Voice Issues/Vocal Hygiene

-- Other neurological diagnoses
+- Other developmental and/or neurological diagnoses

 Alicia is a strong believer in using play-based and family-centered and/or team approach during pediatric speech and language therapy, where the family and therapist work together to create a supportive team, to help the child in meeting their therapy goals.
 Alicia believes in building a positive and motivating rapport to ensure that the child feels comfortable and supported, while making progress towards their goals.